 MOOC | Northern Quebec: Issues, Spaces And Cultures

-This course offers an introduction to sociopolitical issues of Northern Quebec that is the ancestral territory of many Aboriginal peoples.
+This course offers an introduction to sociopolitical issues of Northern Quebec that is the ancestral territory of many Indigenous peoples.
 This course focuses on the understanding of northern community cultures, the place of these lands in our collective psyche, and the different perspectives of territorial development and sociopolitical evolution

 This course is for anyone who has an interest in Northern Quebec and who wishes to learn about this territory, its history, societies and challenges.